-There’s nothing better than a good old fashioned treasure hunt and letterboxing delivers.
-With letterboxing, you can combine your love for the outdoors with puzzle-solving, navigating and creativity, which can turn into a truly adventurous outing with family and friends.
+There’s nothing better than a good old-fashioned treasure hunt and letterboxing delivers.
+With letterboxing, you can combine your love for the outdoors with puzzle-solving, navigating, and creativity, which can turn into a truly adventurous outing with family and friends.

 The practice of letterboxing has its roots in England, starting back in the mid-1800s.
 James Perrot, a popular Dartmoor guide, placed a bottle with his calling card along the banks of Cranmere Pool.
 New and veteran hikers could contact him and record their accomplishments by including a letter or postcard of their own in the bottle.
-As time went on, a box replaced the bottle and the term letterboxing was born.
-Hikers began to visit these letterboxes and would retrieve the postcards and mail them back to the hikers that previously left them there.
+As time went on, a box replaced the bottle, and the term letterboxing was born.
+Hikers began to visit these letterboxes and retrieve the postcards and mail them back to the hikers that previously left them there.

 Some of the links in this article may contain affiliate links.
 When you make a purchase using these links, part of the proceeds go to Snowshoe Mag.
 These proceeds help us pay for site maintenance and article contributions.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.